 - Policy and procedure initial drafting and annual update/review

 - Cardholder Data Environment (CDE) drafting and analysis

 - Service Provider Compliance Assessment

 - Responsibility Matrix initial drafting and annual update/review

 - Security evaluation

 - Following the PCI Security Standard Council’s prioritized approach tool

 - Self-Assessment Questionnaire (SAQ)

 - Annual PCI Security Awareness Training

-After understanding how credit cards are processed by your organization, we’ll walk through the right PCI SAQ for your situation so you’ll know if you’re in compliance.
+Once we understand how your organization processes credit cards, we’ll walk through the right PCI SAQ for your situation so you’ll know if you’re in compliance.
 We’ll also identify those areas where compensating controls can be put into place and recommend policies and procedures to make your credit card process more secure and seamless.

 Our team’s got the experience you need, backed by credentials you can trust: